jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Every string is either stopped at a fret, or muted by a convenient positioning of the hand.

+When looked at in this way,
-On a guitar in standard tuning, there are only five of these core movable chord shapes, which in turn form the basis of every chord it is possible to play on guitar.
+a guitar in standard tuning has only five of these core movable shapes, which in turn form the basis of every chord it is possible to play on guitar.

 The shapes are named after the familiar
 C, A, G, E, and D chord shapes in "open position" (that is, having open strings).